-Oxygen is medicine
+Oxygen is medicine:

 Oxygen is a prescription drug.
 Oxygen has no known drug interactions.
 It requires an annual renewal.
 Oxygen is given to people to treat a lung condition or other illnesses.
 Oxygen therapy may last from a few weeks to a several years.
-If your lung function improves, your doctor may not to renew your prescription or discontinue from oxygen therapy.
+If your lung function improves, your doctor may discontinue your oxygen therapy and send a cancellation prescription.

 If you notice any of these symptoms, speak with your VA doctor.
 Your doctor can review your symptoms, do tests, and determine if you need oxygen therapy.
 The VA doctor and Home Oxygen clinic staff will explain how much oxygen to use and how often to use it.
-It is important that you wear your oxygen the minimum time prescribed.
+It is important that you wear your oxygen at least the minimum time prescribed.
 Once on oxygen therapy, these problems should decrease.